-Civitavecchia is where cruise passengers famously disembark to reach one of the world’s greatest cities, home to a wealth of spectacular, must-see sites, including the Colosseum, St Peters, Renaissance palaces and Baroque churches.
+Civitavecchia is where Italy cruise passengers famously disembark to reach one of the world’s greatest cities, Rome, home to a wealth of spectacular, must-see sites, including the Colosseum, St Peters, Renaissance palaces and Baroque churches.
 Many cruise lines offer late embarkations from Civitavecchia, giving passengers nine or more hours to explore Rome and its plethora of cultural and artistic attractions.

-The ancient port city is the Andalucia region of southwestern Spain and was once a base of trade and exploration.
+The ancient port city is in the Andalucia region of southwestern Spain and was once a base of trade and exploration.
 The gold-domed cathedral offers sweeping views of the city, as do the many watchtowers (there are more than 100), the most iconic of which is the Torre Tavira.

 Monte Carlo, Monaco

 The glamorous resort town on the sparkling French Riviera has been attracting a jet-setting crowd for many years and is famed for its international film festival, taking place every May.
 Curving along the coast, the city’s iconic promenade, Boulevard de la Croisette, is where you can observe how the other half live, lined with exclusive beach clubs, chic boutiques and palatial hotels.
-Of course, there is much more to Cannes than glitz and glamour.
+Of course, there is much more to Cannes than glitz and glamour to discover on your France cruise.
 Le Suquet, the oldest area in Cannes, is a great place to visit if you wish to get away from the hedonistic centre and travel back in time to see what the city was like in the 18th and 19th centuries, lined with pastel-coloured buildings and quaint, family-run restaurants.
 You can also venture further afield and visit the neighbouring Lérins Islands – Sainte-Marguerite and Saint-Honorat.

 Once an unassuming industrial city with little to recommend it from a tourism standpoint, Bilbao in northern Spain has since become one of the hottest destinations in Europe, thanks largely to the opening of Frank Gehry’s Guggenheim Museum in 1997, which has become the city’s pièce de resistance.
-Since then, the de facto capital of Basque Country has seen an influx of tourism, including many cruise passengers, who are drawn to the Spanish port for its art galleries and cultural attractions, as well as its fabulous cuisine.
+Since then, the de facto capital of Basque Country has seen an influx of tourism, including many Western Mediterranean cruise passengers, who are drawn to the Spanish port for its art galleries and cultural attractions, as well as its fabulous cuisine.
 From Bilbao, you are in close proximity to the coastal city San Sebastián, which boasts a beautiful beach and a wealth of Michelin-starred restaurants.

 Palma de Mallorca, Spain

-The vibrant capital city of the Balearic Islands has become a popular and convenient embarkation point or point of call on a Western Mediterranean cruise.
-Located on the southern end of the island of Mallorca, Palma has much to recommend it, from Gothic castles and cathedrals to sun-soaked beaches and gastronomic delights.
+The vibrant capital city of the Balearic Islands has become a popular and convenient embarkation point or point of call on a Western Mediterranean cruise holiday.
+Located on the southern end of the island of Mallorca, Palma has much to recommend, from Gothic castles and cathedrals to sun-soaked beaches and gastronomic delights.
 Fortunately, the city is compact, so cruise passengers only there for a short time can take in many of the key sites that are clustered together in the old town, including the cathedral, royal palace and ancient city walls.
 Alternatively, those with time on their hands can venture further afield to outlying towns and villages, such as Valldemossa and Sóller.

 Following a revitalisation, Málaga is no longer simply viewed as the gateway to the Costa del Sol, but is a destination and port of call in its own right, boasting a new port and a burgeoning repertoire of art galleries and museums – including the Pompidou Centre and the must-visit Museu de Picasso – and other top cultural attractions.
 Those who prefer something more traditional are also well catered for, with Málaga's old town showcasing the city’s rich past, being one of the oldest cities in Spain.